MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/identity-access-policies-bc.md

 ---

 # Common identity and device access policies
 This article describes the recommended prerequisites, clients, and policies to protect your Microsoft 365 Enterprise environment.
-Policies are recommended for three tiers of protection --- baseline, sensitive, and highly regulated.
+Policies are recommended for three tiers of protection: baseline, sensitive, and highly regulated.

 This guidance works with the following identity and device environments: